-A. Conventional layout which meets all of the requirements of the R-15 zoning district, the balance of the Zoning Law, and the various chapters of the Town Code, and which respects the site's environmental constraints.
+- A. Compact MF2 development of 188 dwelling units. - B. Conventional layout which meets all of the requirements of the R-15 zoning district, the balance of the Zoning Law, and the various chapters of the Town Code, and which respects the site's environmental constraints. - C. Clustered development based upon R-15 conventional layout density.